 As with most things, preparation and careful planning are the first steps to preventing flooding damage to your home.
 When it specifically comes to your HVAC systems, local heating and cooling professionals with extensive experience within the community have a strong understanding of how and where to optimally place your outdoor HVAC system components.
 Proper placement is key – with the appropriate methods to safely and securely raise your HVAC system off of the ground.

 In some areas, a concrete pad is sufficient.
 Some opt for brick and mortar platforms.
 Other times, metal bracketed stands and risers are the most appropriate method to ensure your HVAC has enough clearance from potential flooding and rising waters.
 What’s important is less the material of choice and more the planning and understanding of the requirements of the community in general and your property specifically.

 Superior Services has completed countless installations, new unit placement, and damaged or outdated equipment replacement over the past 20+ years.
-With experience serving the Bluffton, Hilton Head Island, and Charleston area, our local team knows the ins and outs of HVAC placement, helping you to avoid water damage from flash flooding and storm surge.
+With experience serving the Bluffton and Hilton Head Island area, our local team knows the ins and outs of HVAC placement, helping you to avoid water damage from flash flooding and storm surge.
 Licensed professionals understand local code requirements concerning HVAC placement.

 If you’ve inherited a problematic HVAC installation because of pre-existing placement of a unit – you still have options.
 Depending on the age of your unit, a move or replacement may be feasible for less than you think.
 An investment in your HVAC equipment now can avoid more costly emergency repair services down the road.